 In 2011, while working at HESD, he met his wife, Maricela.
 On January 11, 2014, Daniel and Maricela were married in their South Oxnard home.
 In December 2015, they welcomed their first child, a daughter named Pauline.
 In January 2018, they welcomed their second child, a son named Matthew.

 In 2016, Daniel ran for Oxnard City Council, promoting his positive message of “Protecting our families, quality of life, and most importantly, OUR future.”
 Although he lost his election in 2016, he was able to gain 6,533 votes in his first bid for public office.

 Following the 2016 election, Daniel has continued to advocate for safer communities, more jobs, improved infrastructure, affordable housing, solutions to homelessness, and the need for transparency and good governance in Oxnard.
-On August 1, 2019, Daniel was appointed to the Oxnard Planning Commission after being nominated by Councilwoman Basua of the Fifth District.
+On August 1, 2019, Daniel was appointed to the Oxnard Planning Commission after being nominated by Councilwoman Gabriela Basua of the Fifth District.
 Since his appointment, he has created a strong voting record that supports the needs and wants of the residents of Oxnard.
-He is also the Chair of the Safety Ambassador For Employees (S.A.F.E) Committee.
+In November 2019, Daniel graduated from the Oxnard Chamber of Commerce Leadership Program, an intensive, in-depth, 10-month examination of the vital industries and institutions that contribute to Oxnard's economy, education, and governance.
+He is also the Chair of the Safety Ambassadors For Employees (S.A.F.E) Committee.